frdedynamics/robotics-lab-documentation/source/texts/your_pc/install_vm_reduced.rst

 Virtual Appliance
 ===================================
 A virtual appliance is a copy of a working operating system and its programs.
 We provide you ready-to-use virtual copy of what you need.
 To download it, use `this link <https://hvl365.sharepoint.com/:u:/s/RobotikkUndervisningHVL/Ed3rtAqeA3lAhUOkc4qREMkB4Awbm7UKbAtPxNdOaqBgpw?e=G4G2Vk>`_ with your HVL credentials.
-The followings are installed:

 .. note::
   For those who don't use the given virtual copy and choose to install the necessary software and packages by themselves use the following links: